Windswept grass and fence

 This is an experiment for me.
 I thought the b/w treatment would work well as the image is full of texture, lines and shadow.
 What do you think?
 Another similar one to follow tomorrow.

-1. Flickr: Pete Connolly says:
+1. Flickr: Pete Connolly avatar

 It does indeed work well, Donncha.
 I love the texture of the grass, battered down but still soft and silky looking.

-2. Flickr: xeer says:
+2. Flickr: xeer avatar

 Thanks Pete!
 Nice to get a positive response!
 I feel the same way about it, but I wish I could have done something more with the sky!
 There’s a colour pic taken in the same location with a lovely little cloud in the sky.
 Hopefully I’ll post that during the week!

-4. ciara says:
+4. ciara avatar

 I’ve always been a fan of black & white photography.
 One has to take a good photo, because in b&w it has to stand on its own merits and not hide behind bright colors.
 Ansel Adams was, of course, the master of black & white photography and demonstrated how much can be done.